E-Fumi/TheAccidentalCastleDreamer/README.md

 <p align="center">
   <img src="./readme_media/monitoring.gif"><br/>
  </p>
-Analogously, every 1000 training steps 12 random latent space vectors from a normal distribution are decoded into images and saved in a local 'monitor_generation' folder.<br/>
+Analogously, every 1000 training steps 12 random latent space vectors from a normal distribution are decoded into images and saved in a local 'monitor_generation' folder.
 Once training and testing are concluded, 100 random latent space vectors are decoded into images and saved in a local 'demo_{model_name}' folder.

 ### Hardware